SalvatoreLicitra/Chat_ST/README.md

 The service can only be used by authorized users
 A message must contain at least the Recipient, Subject, and Text fields.

+INSTRUCTION:

+  How to run the server: "./server -p [PORT NUMBER]" How to run the client: "./client -a [SERVER ADDRESS] -p[PORT NUMBER]"

 ****************************************************************************************************************
 Servizio di messaggistica sequenziale sviluppato come progetto del corso di Sistemi operativi (2016/17)